-Marcus Callum is a British Australian contemporary painter who specialises in realist portraiture.
-Fusing traditional painting techniques with a contemporary aesthetic, Marcus's paintings convey a sense of psychological insight and are designed to provoke an emotional response.
+Marcus Callum is a British Australian contemporary painter and digital artist who specialises in realist portraiture.
+Fusing traditional techniques with a contemporary aesthetic, Marcus's work conveys a sense of psychological insight and is designed to provoke an emotional response.
 Buddhism, meditation, hypnosis and our understanding of the subconscious mind are influences on his process and subject matter.
-Characters, deep in thought reflect upon increasing anxieties over impending global crises and wonder if becoming more conscious may offer some measure of individual and collective hope.
+Characters, deep in thought reflect upon increasing anxieties over impending global crises and wonder if by each of us becoming more conscious we may discover individual and collective hope.